Corporate income tax

 Definition and legal basis:

 Corporation tax (KSt) is a tax on the income of legal entities, in particular corporations such as GmbHs and AGs.
 It is regulated in the Corporation Tax Act (KStG) and is the counterpart to income tax for natural persons.
 As a joint tax, it flows equally to the federal and state governments.
-In addition to the KStG, the Körperschaftsteuer-Durchführungsverordnung (KStDV) also forms the legal basis.
-Corporation tax is part of the German tax system and was introduced in 1920 with the Erzberger tax reform.
-Since then, it has undergone numerous changes, with the most significant reforms taking place in 1977 (introduction of the imputation method) and 2001 (transition to the half-income method, later the partial income method).
+In addition to the KStG, the Corporation Tax Implementation Ordinance (KStDV) also forms the legal basis.

 Taxable person and tax base:

 Corporate income tax is primarily payable by corporations, cooperatives, associations, foundations and other legal entities under private law as well as commercial enterprises of legal entities under public law.
-The assessment basis is the taxable income, which is calculated in accordance with the provisions of the Income Tax Act and the Corporation Tax Act.
-All income is deemed to be income from commercial operations.
-The taxable income is determined in several steps:
+The assessment basis is the taxable income, which is determined in accordance with the provisions of the Income Tax Act and the Corporation Tax Act.
+All income is deemed to be income from business operations.

 1. Determination of the net profit/loss for the year in accordance with commercial law